sophieolson/BMMB852-Olson/WEEK_5/README.md

 Plugging those numbers in for L and G, the current coverage is 1107.8.
 Therefore to get 10x coverage need 10/1107.8= 1/110.78 sequenced bases.

-3182.4 million / 110.78 = 28.7 million sequenced bases
+1.7 million reads / 110.78 = 15454 reads

-28.7 million bases are how many I need in my downloaded data to get 10x genome coverage
+28.7 million bases and 15454 reads are how many I need in my downloaded data to get 10x genome coverage

 ## Basic stats on dowloaded reads